avihu111/avihu111.github.io/_drafts/2018-10-02-control-variates.md

 ---
 layout: post
-title: Sampling for RL.
-Importance sampling and control variates
+title: Variance reduction for faster learning
 ---

+### How does variance effect the speed of learning?

+### How can we reduce variance?

+Importance sampling and control variates.

 Estimating the mean of a function.
 Not trivial?
 How to do efficiently?